zhangjiaobxy/nssrfPackage/README.md

  Each line corresponds to an interaction and contains the name of two nodes and the edge weight of the corresponding interaction (separated by a tab).

- Here is an example for "network.txt" :
+ Here is an example for network "1.txt" :

 	1	2	1